 The calculation of the sample size is done in two steps, to adapt to the two phases of diffusion.
-It is first made for a 'main 'sample, which is that collected from April to September, both inclusive, and on the basis of which the first results are disseminated.
-Then, the 'total' sample size is calculated for the second phase of dissemination where more disaggregated results are published.
+It is first made for a 'main' sample, which is that collected from April to September, both inclusive, and on the basis of which the first results are calculated (provisional results to be sent to Eurostat in October).
+Then, the 'total' sample size is calculated for the second phase of dissemination where more disaggregated results are published (final results).